Understanding Benadryl® for Cats

 Benadryl is one of those household names that most people recognize, often reaching for it when allergies flare up, a pesky rash appears, or when motion sickness strikes.

 Benadryl is the name-brand medication for the antihistamine drug called diphenhydramine.
 It is not created for use in pets, although many veterinarians will recommend it.
+Before diving in, note that there are natural alternatives to Benadryl you can use to address your cat's allergies.

 Is Benadryl Safe for A Cat?